 Ding Dong Bell

-Ding, dong, bell, Pussy's in the well.
+Ding dong bell, Kitty's in the well.
 Who put her in?
 Little Tommy Sin.
 Don't you cry, poor kitty cat, We'll get you out of where you're at.
 The bucket's lowered, rope goes tight, Up you come into the sunlight!
-Tommy, with a sheepish grin, Knows the trouble he's been in.
+Tommy, with a sheepish grin, Knows the trouble he'll be in.
 A gentle scold, a reminder kind, To leave the kitty safe behind.
 But wait!
 A meow, a splash once more, Seems curiosity can't be ignored.
 The playful puss, with fur so white, Jumps right back in, with pure delight!
 The farmyard erupts in laughter's chime, As the cat bobs in the water's rhyme.
-A rope is tossed, a gentle pull, This time the kitty climbs quite full Of playful spirit, wet and free, Shakes itself off with glee.
+A rope is tossed, a helping hand, The kitty climbs just as planned!
+Of playful spirit, wet and free, Shakes itself off with glee.
 The farmer smiles, a twinkle bright, "Cats will be cats," he says, "that's right!"
-So next time you hear a bell's sweet ring, Remember the cat, the joy it brings.
-A little mischief, a purring friend, A day at the farm that knows no end.
+So when you hear a bell’s sweet chime, Think of the cat, and smile each time.
+A little mischief, a purring friend, A farmyard adventure that never ends.

 About Ding Dong Bell

-Ding Dong Bell Nursery Rhyme Themes & Lessons
+Ding Dong Bell Nursery Rhyme Meaning & Lessons

 Helping Others: When you see someone or something in trouble, like the kitty in the well, it’s important to help them out.
 Being kind and caring can make a big difference and bring joy to everyone.